 Easy Caramel Corn — Updated!

 Another thing worth mentioning is that I make the popcorn in the microwave without any extra oil.
-If you haven’t mastered the art of making popcorn in a brown lunch sack in the microwave, I recommend you give it a try, but keep in mind times and temps will vary and you might have to make a couple of practice batches.
-I generally put about 1/4 cup unpopped corn in a lunch sack, folding the top over but leave lots of room for the corn to expand, and heat on high until popping subsides.
+If you haven’t mastered the art of making popcorn in a brown lunch sack in the microwave, Just keep in mind times and temps will vary and you might have to make a couple of practice batches.
+I generally put about 1/4 cup unpopped corn in a lunch sack, fold the top over and leave lots of room for the corn to expand, and heat on high until popping subsides.
 Depending on how powerful your microwave is, setting and times will vary.
 In my old microwave, 1/4 cup of corn would pop in less than two minutes.
 In my new microwave it takes closer to 3.
 If your corn burns before all of it is popped, try using power level 8 or a slightly lower setting than high.